protontypes/open-sustainable-technology/README.md

 - [MeteoHist](https://github.com/yotkadata/meteo_hist) - A Streamlit app to create interactive temperature and precipitation graphs for places around the world.
 - [ecPoint-Calibrate](https://github.com/ecmwf/ecpoint-calibrate) - A software that uses conditional verification tools to compare numerical weather prediction model outputs against point observations and, in this way, anticipate sub-grid variability and identify biases at grid scale.
 - [imdlib](https://github.com/iamsaswata/imdlib) - Download and handle binary grided data from Indian Meterological department.
-- [goes2go](https://github.com/blaylockbk/goes2go) - Download and process GOES-16 and GOES-17 data from NOAA's archive on AWS using Python.
 - [MetNet](https://github.com/openclimatefix/metnet) - A neural network that forecasts precipitation up to 8 hours into the future at the high spatial resolution of 1 km² and at the temporal resolution of 2 minutes with a latency in the order of second.
 - [jmastats](https://github.com/uribo/jmastats) - Download Weather Data from Japan Meteorological Agency Website.
 - [pyIEM](https://github.com/akrherz/pyIEM) - A collection of python support things that make my weather processing work, work.